 Liberty Mutual is one final insurer that we recommend for businesses in need of commercial property insurance.
-One note is that this isn’t a good option for business owners that want a quick online experience—the only way to purchase a Liberty Mutual business insurance policy is through an independent agent or broker.
+It’s important to note, however, that this isn’t a good option for business owners that want a quick online experience—the only way to purchase a Liberty Mutual business insurance policy is through an independent agent or broker.

-Commercial property insurance is essential for almost any small business, whether you have a physical business location or an online business.
+At the end of the day, commercial property insurance is essential for almost any small business, whether you have a physical business location or run an online business.
 This insurance protects the assets that are core to your company.

-Follow these steps to ensure that you strike a balance between sufficient coverage and cost savings:
+As you search for the best insurance policy for your needs, you can follow these tips to ensure that you strike a balance between sufficient coverage and cost savings: